StevenBlack/vocab/vocabulary.md

 ### modus operandi
 A Latin phrase that means "mode of operation."
-Formerly used by Dick Tracy and the Dragnet team to describe the telltale signs a criminal leaves behind, it's now perfect to describe anyone who has a certain way of operating.
-"Don't worry about Marc—screaming at a meeting is part of his modus operandi."
-Often shortened to "M.O."

 ### moil
-Hard work and drudgery, like toil with an m.
-We moiled away for hours over dictionaries to find the best words to include in this book.
+Hard work and drudgery.

 ### mollify
 To soothe, appease or calm down.
-Chamberlain tried to mollify Hitler.
-A father might try to mollify a small child who dropped an ice-cream cone.

 ### monachopsis